eltons-academy/az-204/modules/containers-aca/README.md

 Azure Container Apps (ACA) is a managed container platform which abstracts away the infrastructure layer.
 You can run complex distributed applications with ACA with high-value features out of the box, including HTTPS provisioning, auto-scale, scale to zero, turnkey authentication, observability and more.
 ACA runs standard Docker container images - currently limited to Linux on Intel - and uses the power of Kubernetes under the hood, wrapped in a much simpler user experience.

+In thexe exercises we'll start with a simple distributed app running across two containers and gradually extend it with ACA features, including end-user authentication, encrypted traffic between the components, and a simple approach to building and deploying apps from source.

 ## Reference

 - [Implement Azure Container Apps](https://learn.microsoft.com/en-gb/training/modules/implement-azure-container-apps/) | Microsoft Learn